bnarath/Mission_to_Mars/README.md

 * A Consolidated code file is created  [`scrape_mars.py`](Code/scrape_mars.py) with a function called `scrape` that will execute all of the scraping code from above and return one Python dictionary containing all of the scraped data.

   - I have used some useful features in this script.
-   - **Multi threading: To scrape simultaneously.**
+   - **`Multi threading`: To scrape simultaneously.**
-   - **Retry function: As sometimes error occurs because of the webpages do not load fast.
+   - **`Retry function`: As sometimes error occurs because of the webpages do not load fast.
 This function reties the scraping with extended wait times.**

 * Next, create a flask app.